Hadleigh, Suffolk: Culture

 The annual Hadleigh Show, first held in 1840 and also known as 'the May Show', is one of the oldest one-day agricultural shows in East Anglia.
 Organised by the Hadleigh Farmers' Agricultural Association, the show enjoyed 12,500 visitors in 2013.

 Benton End House, a Grade II* listed building on Benton Street, was originally a large medieval farmhouse.
 From 1940 it was the home of Sir Cedric Morris, artist and plantsman, who formed the East Anglian School of Painting and Drawing there.
 Students included Lucian Freud and Maggi Hambling.

-The Ansell Community Centre was set up in 2004 as a charity with the object of providing community facilities for the people of Hadleigh and surrounding area.
-It is a private company limited with six trustees.
-Membership of the ACC is open to anyone who is interested in the work of the charity.
-Currently there are over 30 members.
-The centre runs the digital cinema ("Hollywood in Hadleigh") and two lunch clubs.
-The ACC also organises community events such as "The Hidden Gardens of Hadleigh" and, together with churches in Hadleigh, some festivals throughout the year.
-The building is owned by the United Reformed Church.
+The Ansell Community Centre was established in 2004 to provide community facilities in the locality.
+It operates the cinema ("Hollywood in Hadleigh"), organises luncheon clubs and arranges events.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received the Sudbury TV transmitter.

+Local radio stations are BBC Radio Suffolk on 103.9 FM, Heart East on 97.1 FM, Greatest Hits Radio Ipswich & Suffolk on 106.4 FM, Nation Radio Suffolk on 102.0 FM and ICR FM, a community based station which broadcasts from Ipswich on 105.7 FM.